-B.1 Creating a set of entities
+B.2 How to define a set of entities

 Some knowledge is necessary to efficiently select entities (nodes, points ..).
 As a golden rule in complicated situations never try to create a set just by "adding" the entities to the set (see qadd).
 It is much better to catch a bigger group which includes certainly the wanted ones.
 Then display the set with the plot command and remove all unwanted entities with the qrem command.
 Entities are selected if at least one pixel of it is inside the selection rectangle.
 But there is one exception: Only the lower left corner of any text (names of points etc.) can be selected.
-This is the best way to catch a specific entity.
+Surfaces can also be selected by picking its shaded interiour (see "rep)".
 You might add all lower entities (as points for example) by typing "comp set do".
 This is necessary for example if you had selected surfaces and you want to move them in space.
 Only points have locations and therefore nothing will happen unless you completed the set by the related points with "comp" command.

-B.2 How to enquire node numbers and values at certain locations
+B.3 How to enquire node numbers and values at certain locations

 A very common problem is how to get the exact value on a node position during post-processing.
 To actually get the value add the element edges to the view (see Toggle Element Edges) and type qenq and press the RETURN key (during typing the mouse-pointer MUST stay in the main window, do NOT move the pointer into the xterm).
 Then move the mouse-pointer over the location of a node and press the "n" key.
 The node-number, the value at that node and the location will be written in the xterm from which the cgx was started.
+See also the "enq" command for batch controlled value extraction.

-B.3 How to select only nodes on the surface
+B.4 How to select only nodes on the surface

 Some times you need to select nodes only on the surface of the mesh.
-This can easily be done if the mesh is displayed in the surface mode (see "Toggle Surfaces/Volumes") using the menu-entry "Show Elements With Light".
+This can be done when the mesh is displayed in the surface mode (see "Toggle Surfaces/Volumes") using the menu-entry "Show Elements With Light".
 To find node positions more easily add the element edges to the view (see Toggle Element Edges).

-Or if you plot the element-faces (see "plot" with parameter "f").
-Then store the desired faces in a new set (qadd) and complete the set downwards (comp).
-Then add the nodes with "plus n setname".
+A different way uses the element-faces (see "plot" with parameter "f").
+Store the desired faces in a new set (qadd) and complete the set downwards ("comp set do").
+Check the selected nodes with "plot n setname".

-B.4 How to generate a time-history plot
+B.5 How to generate a time-history plot

 So called time history plots can be created based on a previous displayed sequence of data-sets (see "Toggle Dataset Sequence") with the command "graph".
 It is also possible to use only the command line.
 For example:

-- $\bullet\,$ ds 1 e 3
+- ds 1 e 3

 - ds 1 2 10

 - graph set t